mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

       endpoint: Optional<String> // Host with optional port.
 Defaults to "cloudkms.googleapis.com".
    }

-If the kmsProvider is "local" the masterKey is not applicable.
+If the kmsProvider has KMS provider type "local", the masterKey is not applicable.

-If the kmsProvider is "kmip" the masterKey is required and has the following fields:
+If the kmsProvider has KMS provider type "kmip", the masterKey is required and has the following fields:

 .. code-block:: javascript